Joey Yung: 2010–2019

 In May 2013, Yung released her first single of the year, "View in a New Light (另眼相看)".
-On 29 June, she performed the last date of her Number6 world tour in Resorts Word Sentosa in Singapore.
+On 29 June, she performed the last date of her Number6 world tour in Resorts World Sentosa in Singapore.
 On 15 August, she released the album Little Day, which went 4× Platinum.
 She followed the album up with two compilation albums, the Hopelessly Romantic Collection (released 3 December) and the All Delicious Collection (released 20 December).

 Between December 2013 and October 2015, she performed in the Ageas Joey Yung in Concert 1314 tour, beginning at the Hong Kong Coliseum and holding dates in China, Malaysia, and the United States.
 In 2014, Yung suffered another period where she lost her voice and had to take care of family illness.
 In 2015, Yung performed in concert with Hacken Lee, and she released the EP Me, re-do in April.
 In 2016, Yung appeared alongside Hacken Lee on the Chinese television series I Am a Singer as the second substitute singer of the season and was eliminated before the second round of the finale.

 Between 24 March and 15 April 2017, in a concert was on the drawing board for 6 years, Yung performed in My Secret Live in the Concert Hall of Hong Kong Academy for Performing Arts.
 It is a concert where all songs are non-promotional side-tracks from all her albums.
 The venue itself is also lesser known and smaller, as the total full attendance in the 17 shows combined would not amount to half the capacity of the Hong Kong Coliseum.
 On 31 October 2017, as Yung shifted her focus on commercial sponsorships and various ambassadorial work with Twins, she decided that she would not attend any music awards for the first time in her career in 2017/18 awards season, which was also due to her having no album releases or new works either as a singer or actress in 2017, meaning she would give up defending all her titles during the awards season.

-On August 24, Joey Yung held the nineteenth “Pretty Crazy Joey Yung Concert Tour” at the Hong Kong Coliseum.
+On August 24, Joey Yung held the nineteenth "Pretty Crazy Joey Yung Concert Tour" at the Hong Kong Coliseum.
 Joey Yung invited many famous singers to the concert as guests, including Andy Lau, Leon Lai Ming, Jacky Cheung, JJ Lin, Nicholas Tse, Ekin Cheng, Jeff Chang, Louis Koo, Kenny Kwan, The Grasshopper, Julian Cheung, Leo Ku, Hacken Lee, etc.